 Table of Contents

-The grieving process is triggered because there is a loss of that parent’s life.
+The grieving process is triggered because there is a loss in that parent’s life.
 The child may still be alive and well, but the parents can still experience grief because that child is no longer in their home under their direct guidance and supervision.

 Again, the degree that a parent experiences this grief and emotional distress varies from one parent to the next.
 The more the parent is heavily involved in their child’s life and activities, to the exclusion of their own activities, the more that the parent will likely experience emotional turmoil, distress, and grief.

-How to Deal with Empty Nest Snydrome
+How to Deal with Empty Nest Syndrome

 1. Pursue Fulfilling Activities